 Review corresponding faculty bios including understanding respective research portfolios

-Email Layla Anderson (firstname.lastname@example.org), Clinical Research Manager, a copy of your CV and cover letter to include: your interest in EM research, any previous experience and projected availability/commitment
+Email Alexis Rush (firstname.lastname@example.org), Manager of Education and Training Programs, a copy of your CV and cover letter to include: your interest in EM research, any previous experience and projected availability/commitment